Skip to main content

 Phone 667-234-8725

-Bariatric Revision Surgery In Baltimore, Maryland
+Bariatric Revision Surgery Near Baltimore, Maryland

 “I had undergone gastric bypass surgery a few years prior, and I knew I had put quite a bit of weight back on, but something just clicked, and I knew I had to do something about it.
 Dr. Averbach said he could perform the surgery and give me a second chance, but only if I was really ready to make the changes necessary to be successful this time around.” – Nicole

-Dr. AverbachDr.
-Hamdallah, and Dr. Swift combined have more than 20 years of experience performing bariatric surgery, which makes them uniquely qualified to treat patients who require revisional bariatric surgery.
+Dr. Averbach, Dr. Hamdallah and Dr. Swift combined have more than 20 years of experience performing bariatric surgery, which makes them uniquely qualified to treat patients who require revisional bariatric surgery.

 Revisions After Gastric Bypass

-Complications that may occur after gastric bypass surgery, such as ulcers, chronic vomiting, hernia, staple line failure, can often be improved through revisional bariatric surgery.
+Complications that may occur after gastric bypass surgery, such as ulcers, chronic vomiting, hernia, and staple line failure, can often be improved through revisional bariatric surgery.

-If gastric bypass fails a patient has several options, including:
+If gastric bypass fails, a patient has several options, including:

-• Every revision surgery is also associated with slightly higher risk of postoperative complications due to charged anatomy and postoperative scarring.
+• Every revision surgery is also associated with a slightly higher risk of postoperative complications due to charged anatomy and postoperative scarring.

 Revisions After Lap Band